Chapter 16 references: Write popular articles, op eds, and essays

 Editing and proofreading software

-- Being a Science Journalist, list of resources from the MIT Knight Science Journalism Program
+- Journalism Resources, list of resources from the MIT Knight Science Journalism Program

 - Clark, Roy Peter, Writing Tools: 55 Essential Tools for Every Writer, Little, Brown & Co, 2008